v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/align-okrs-overview.md

 Aligning your goals can help your organization:

-- Use resources and time more efficiently
+- Use resources and time more efficiently.
-- Focus on and communicate top priorities
+- Focus on and communicate top priorities.
-- Adapt to the digital needs of a hybrid or remote workforce
+- Adapt to the digital needs of a hybrid or remote workforce.
-- Connect work groups that are siloed, disconnected, or doing redundant work
+- Connect work groups that are siloed, disconnected, or doing redundant work.

 When OKRs are properly aligned, individuals can clearly see how the work they do as part of a team contributes to the overall purpose, and makes working with cross-functional teams and remote co-workers easier.